-This command ("invisible" for the user who executes the scripts/object\in\fluid.tcl script) takes care of stretching, bending and local area conservation all in one interaction with ID 106.
+By this command (btw, this command is "invisible for the user, it is execute inside the scripts/object_in_fluid.tcl script) an interaction for stretching is created with ID 106.
 Detailed description of the available types of interactions is presented in Section 5.4.